• Skip to primary navigation

 Can I make lava cake ahead of time?

-You can make lava cakes ahead of time.
-Make the batter, place it in individual ramekins, cover each with plastic wrap and refrigerate for up to 3 days.
-When ready to bake, remove it from the fridge, let it come to room temperature then bake as directed.
+Yes, you can make lava cake ahead of time.
+Prepare the batter, divide it between ramekins, cover each one, and refrigerate for up to 3 days.
+When you're ready to bake, let the ramekins sit at room temperature for a bit, then bake as directed.

 Can I make lava cake without an oven?

-I really encourage you to try this chocolate lava cake, it's addicting and one of my favorite recipes on the blog.
-But here are a few more gluten-free and Paleo chocolate cake recipes to check out:
+If you love this lava cake, here are a few more gluten-free and Paleo chocolate cake recipes to try next:

 📖 Recipe